 Instantly recognised around the world, Uluru is one of Australia’s 20 UNESCO Heritage areas.
-If you think it’s time to visit Uluru you have come to the right place, below we share everything you need to know to plan a trip to Uluru and Kata Tjuta.
+If you have decided it’s time to visit Uluru, you have come to the right place; below we share everything you need to know to plan a trip to Uluru and Kata Tjuta.

-Uluru, in the middle of nowhere, and very pricey, it’s likely this is your one time shot to see the iconic red rock.
-Like any once in a lifetime holiday you will want to make sure you get everything right.
+Uluru, in the middle of nowhere and very pricey, it’s likely this is your one-time shot to see the iconic red rock, and like any once in a lifetime holiday, you will want to make sure you get everything right.

 - Choosing the best time to visit Uluru